makdefense/makdefense-portfolio/SOC Level 1/Cyber Threat Intelligence Tools/openCTI.md

 ---

 ## 🎯 Objectives
-- [ ] Learn about what is OpenCTI and how is it used
+- [ ] Learn about OpenCTI and how is it used
 - [ ] Learn how to navigate through the platform
 - [ ] Learn about what functionalities will be important during a security threat analysis